Double Take

 Chris noticed how uncomfortable Ezra looked, he saw Ezra flash his fake smile, "No, I …"

 He stopped, Seth had closed his eyes.
-He swayed slightly and opened them, his left eye squinting.
+He swayed slightly and opened them, his left eye gazing toward the rooftops.
 Ezra took an involuntary step back, his face paling suddenly.

 Ezra simply nodded, not wanting to say anything that might send Seth over the edge.
 Seth suddenly laughed, causing Ezra to step back again.

 "Well, that is something, Ezra.
-That why you stay in this town ?"
-Not waiting for an answer, he grabbed Ezra’s arm and started for the saloon, "Come on now, I’ll buy you supper, then how’s about a game of poker?"
+That why you stay in this town?"
+Not waiting for an answer, he grabbed Ezra's arm and started for the saloon, "come on now, I'll buy you a meal, then how's about a game of poker?"

 Ezra pulled himself out of Seth grasp, "I am quite capable of finding my way to the saloon, Mr Dane."